adityakoolkarni/adityakoolkarni.github.com/_pages/about.md

 ## Currently Working On:

 Building Computer Vision Systems at Qualcomm, San Diego.
-I'm also working on a review article on "Essays on the Gita".
+Review article on "Essays on the Gita, Aurobindo Ghose".

 --------------------------